 Supplementary Explanations Explanation by Representative Preparation and Publication of Disclosure Policy We have established the following disclosure policy and published it online.
 1. Criteria for disclosure We disclose information in an accurate, timely, and fair manner in accordance with the Rules on Timely Disclosure of Corporate Information by Issuers of Listed Securities (hereinafter the "Timely Disclosure Rules") set forth by related laws and regulations, such as the Financial Instruments and Exchange Act, and the Tokyo Stock Exchange.
 We also disclose other information judged necessary or useful for understanding the Company.

-2. Method of information disclosure We disclose information subject to the Timely Disclosure Rules on the Timely Disclosure network (TDnet) provided by the Tokyo Stock Exchange.
+T 2.
+Method of information disclosure We disclose information subject to the Timely Disclosure Rules on the Timely Disclosure network (TDnet) provided by the Tokyo Stock Exchange.
 To the press, we disclose information via the press club at the Tokyo Stock Exchange (Kabuto Club).
 We submit reports such as annual securities reports pursuant to the Financial Instruments and Exchange Act to the competent Finance Bureau and the Tokyo Stock Exchange without delay.

-Regular Investor Briefings for We keep reports such as annual securities reports and make them available for public inspection.
+We keep reports such as annual securities reports and make them available for public inspection.
 We publish disclosed information on our website in a timely manner; however, we do not publish all information disclosed on TDnet on our website.
 3. Quiet period To prevent leakage of information that affects the stock price, we set a quiet period on the day of announcing financial statements for each term and refrain from giving comments or answering inquiries concerning the financial results.
 However, if the financial results are expected to largely deviate from the previously announced financial forecasts, we disclose information as necessary even during the quiet period.
-We participate in company briefings, etc. for individual Available Individual Investors investors.
-In fiscal 2022, we exhibited at the 17th Nikkei IR & Individual Investor Fair 2022 Online (organized by Nikkei Inc. and held on Friday, August 26 and Saturday, August 27, 2022) which are online events for individual Investors.
+Regular Investor Briefings for Individual Investors We participate in company briefings, etc. for individual investors.
+In fiscal 2022, we exhibited at the 17th Nikkei IR & Individual Investor Fair 2022 Online (organized by Nikkei Inc. and held on Friday, August 26 and Saturday, August 27, 2022), and "Nomura IR Asset Management Fair 2023" Available (Organized by Nomura Investor Relations Co., Ltd., and held from Thursday, January 12 to Monday, January 16, 2023) which are online events for individual Investors.
 At such briefings, the Representative Director & President explains the Company's growth strategies and discusses materials that contribute to enriching people's lives under the theme of EV, 5G, and food loss.
-Available Regular Investor Briefings for Analysts and Institutional Investors In addition to the conventional financial results briefing session at the end of each fiscal year and at the end of the interim period, we began holding quarterly financial results briefing sessions in fiscal 2021.
+Regular Investor Briefings for Analysts and Institutional Investors In addition to the financial results briefing session at the end of each fiscal year and at the end of the interim period, we began holding quarterly financial results briefing sessions in fiscal 2021.
+And we also hold business-specific briefings to help understanding on our business.
 In this fiscal year, the sessions were held via teleconference to prevent the spread of COVID-19.
-Available Posting of IR Materials on Website Establishment of Department and/or Manager in Charge of IR We have an IR page on our website and publish summary of financial statements, annual securities reports, business reports, and financial results briefing materials.
+Available Posting of IR Materials on Website Establishment of Department and/or Manager in Charge of We have an IR page on our website and publish summary of financial statements, annual securities reports, business reports, and financial results briefing materials.
 Legal Affairs & Publicity Department and Publicity & Administration Group are in charge of IR.
+IR

-3. Measures to Ensure Due Respect for Stakeholders
+3. Measures to Ensure Due Respect for Stakeholders Updated